Firmware (LuxOS)

 S9 limitations

 On S9 machines, frequency change has a set of fixed points, instead of supporting all arbitrary values.
 In this case, the returned Frequency field in the output will be the closest of the allowed frequencies acceptable for S9 machines.
-If your script requires precisionon frequency values, always double check the returned Frequency field.
+If your script requires precision frequency values, always double check the returned Frequency field.

 Command